AditiShetti/Fight-price-prediction/README.md

 ## **Overview**
 The objective of this project was to predict flight prices based on various features such as airline, source and destination cities, class of service, duration,etc.
+An Excel dashboard was also made to showcase an of the dataset.

 <img src="https://github.com/user-attachments/assets/3a8c74c0-3350-4932-93a2-8938dea5658c" alt="plane image" width="95%" />